weaveworks-guides/weave-net-legacy/spring-boot-weave-service-discovery/README.md

 ## Weave and DNS

-The [Weavedns](http://docs.weave.works/weave/latest_release/weavedns.html) service answers name queries on a Weave network. {{ Weavedns }} provides a simple way for containers to find each other by giving them hostnames and telling the other containers to connect to those names.
+The [Weavedns](http://docs.weave.works/weave/latest_release/weavedns.html) service answers name queries on a Weave network. `weavedns` provides a simple way for containers to find each other by giving them hostnames and telling the other containers to connect to those names.

 ## Weave and Automatic IP Address Management